 “This is the most intimate relationship between literature and its readers: they treat the text as a part of themselves, as a possession.”

 It took me longer than I’d like to admit to discover Ryszard Kapuscinski, the legendary Polish reporter.
-However, by reading his work, I immediately felt a connection to him.
+By reading his work, I immediately felt a connection to him.
 Despite the temporal and geographic space dividing us, I could feel his sincerity, his effortless ability to connect with people, his unquenchable curiosity about the human experience.
 Of the Greek historian Herodotus, he observes:

 “I began to feel something akin to warmth, even friendship, toward [him].
 I actually became attached not so much to the book, as to its voice, the persona of its author.
 A complicated feeling, which I couldn’t describe fully.
 It was an affinity with a human being whom I did not know personally, yet who charmed by the manner of his relationships with others, by his way of being, by how, wherever he appeared, he instantly became the nucleus, or the mortar, of human community, putting it together, bringing it into being.”